Cy-Hub/Cy/ROADMAP.md

 Skill Development Thread
 ------------------------

 (!)
-Develop an open-source Rust library for functional map-based data structures.
+Develop an open-source Rust library for pure map-based data structures.

-( ) Extend the library to imperative map-based data structures.
+( ) Extend the library to other functional constructs.

-( ) Extend the library to a broad set of functional and imperative data structures.
+( ) Extend the library to a broad set of pure collections.

 IDE Design Thread